 Do you have to cook bone broth for 24 hours?

 You do not have to cook bone broth for 24 hours, however I have found that cooking it for a long period of time (24 hours) provides the best results and pulls out the most nutrients and gelatin.
-If you are strapped for time, you could also cook it 8 – 12 hours, but just keep in mind that it won’t be as rich after the shorter cooking time.
+If you don’t have a long time, you could also cook it 8 – 12 hours, but just keep in mind that it won’t be as rich after the shorter cooking time.

 Please leave me a rating and review below, and post a picture of the dish to Instagram and tag me at @foodsnfeels 🙌

 I hope you found this guide on how to make bone broth in a crock pot helpful.
 Please leave a comment or review and let me know how yours turned out!